mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Uniqueness of Ratchet Tree Key Pairs

-The encryption and signature keys stored in ratchet tree nodes MUST be distinct from one another.
-If two members' leaf nodes have the same signature key, then the data origin authentication properties afforded by signatures within the group are degraded.
-If two nodes have the same encryption key, it creates a "double join" scenario where a removed member may still be able to compute the group's secrets.
+The encryption and signature keys stored in the `encryption_key` and `signature_key` fields of ratchet tree nodes MUST be distinct from one another.
+If two members' leaf nodes have the same signature key, for example, then the data origin authentication properties afforded by signatures within the group are degraded.

 Uniqueness of keys in leaf nodes is assured by explicit checks on leaf nodes being added to the tree by Add or Update proposals, or in the `path` field of a